Some posts contain compensated links. Please read this disclaimer for more info.

 Do you have a sweet tooth?
-This delicious dessert is a must try, hailing from the Gorenjska region, and indeed very widely available in the tourist area of Bled.
-This is a cream slice, which is made of dough, and packed with a layer of vanilla/custard, and a thick layer of cream.
+This delicious dessert is a must-try, hailing from the Gorenjska region, and indeed very widely available in the tourist area of Bled.
+This is a cream slice made of dough and packed with a layer of vanilla/custard and a thick layer of cream.
 Just delicious!

-This is a type of bread which looks seriously impressive, and is given at times of celebration, such as weddings, birth of a child, or christenings, but is also available in bakeries.
-It is a loaf which has an intricate design of plaits on the top, and when warm is delicious.
+This type of bread looks seriously impressive and is given at times of celebration, such as weddings, the birth of a child, or christenings, but is also available in bakeries.
+It is a loaf that has an intricate design of plaits on the top, and when warm, is delicious.

 Carniolan Sausage (Krajnska Klobasa)

 This sausage simplicity at its best.
 It’s made from pork, bacon, garlic, salt, pepper, and is smoked.
 Quality pork is used, and these simple ingredients, along with the all-important smoke, make for a tasty sausage.

 This simple but effective dish dates back to the 19th century and is found very easily in most Slovenian destinations.
 It is literally what it says on the tin, boiled potatoes (with skins left on), and a side of cottage cheese, although sometimes the potatoes lie on the cheese.